-Because it’s so easy to rack up balances when you shop with a credit card, some consumers end up in a position where they have considerable debt to pay off.
+Because it’s so easy to rack up balances when you shop with a credit card, some consumers end up in a position where they have a large amount of debt to pay off.
 And since the average credit card interest rate is currently over 16 percent, many people find themselves paying so much interest on their balances that it can take years, or even decades, to pay their debt off.

 In these instances where paying off debt the old-fashioned way seems insurmountable, a balance transfer card could be the tool you need.

 When you transfer debt to a balance transfer credit card, you begin saving money on interest right away.
-Not only that, but every penny you pay toward the credit card bill will go directly toward the principal balance you owe.
+Not only that, but every dollar you pay toward the credit card bill will go directly to the principal balance you owe.
 For that reason, a balance transfer credit card can be a valuable tool for those looking to get out of debt.

 When you apply for a balance transfer credit card, you’ll be able to indicate which balances you’d like to transfer to the card upon approval.
 Then, you’ll enter the account number from each credit account you’d like to transfer, as well as the amount of money you plan to move to your new balance transfer credit card.

 In order to complete the balance transfer, you’ll likely also need to pay a balance transfer fee of 3 percent to 5 percent (usually with at least a $5 minimum) on every balance you transfer to your new card.

-Note, it generally takes between one week and one month to transfer a balance to a new balance transfer card.
-Be sure to continue to make regular payments on all of your existing credit cards until you have confirmed that your balances have transferred in full and any final interest charges have been paid off.
+Note that it generally takes between one week and one month to transfer a balance to a new balance transfer card.
+Be sure to make regular payments on all of your existing credit cards until you have confirmed that your balances have transferred in full and any final interest charges have been paid off.

 What kinds of debt can be transferred to a credit card?